-You can give your loved one the care and attention they need at Montgomery Place Senior Living and Life Care at Home.
+You can give your loved one the care and attention they need at Montgomery Place Senior Living in Chicago, Il, and with Life Care at Home.
 Director Of Sales and Marketing Jeannie Mikso joins us now to how they help.

 When you or your loved one start looking into different senior housing alternatives, you’ll realize that there are a lot of them to choose from.